RichardDooling/Entertainment_Law/Deal_Obligations/Deal_Obligations.md

 Curtis never defended by arguing that his book is publishable as is, rather he is arguing that Doubleday has a duty to perform skillful editing.
 Never mind an implied obligation to edit,
-Curtis seems to be arguing for an implied obligation to SKILLFULLY edit.
+Curtis seems to be arguing for an implied obligation to *skillfully* edit.

 The Second Circuit Court of Appeals held that a publishing house need provide ONLY good faith editing,